Cricut: The Ultimate Guide for Hobbyists

 - Press the “Go” button when the screen flashes it.

-If you’re working with an image with only one color, the process will end after the cutting is complete.
+If you’re working with an image with only one colour, the process will end after the cutting is complete.

-However, if the image has two or three colors to cut, you must repeat the three steps above for every color.
+However, if the image has two or three colours to cut, you must repeat the three steps above for every colour.
 When cutting is complete, click “Finish” on the screen to return to the project.

 All that’s left to do is weed away the background vinyl and apply it to the project.
 You can use transfer paper to ensure correct spacing if multiple pieces are involved.